 Were you born in Texas?
 No, I was born in Illinois.

 If you could travel anywhere, where would you go?
 I want to visit Israel.
 I really want to walk the footsteps of Jesus Christ.
 My faith is important to me.

 Over 550 million people around the world speak Spanish, which is roughly 8% of the world’s population.
 Spanish is also considered the fourth most powerful language in the world, slightly behind French, Mandarin Chinese, and English.
-The Spanish Immersion Montessori Community meets the developmental needs of children as well as introduces Spanish language teaching.
+The Spanish Immersion Montessori Communities meet the developmental needs of children as well as introduce Spanish language teaching.
 Classes are conducted in Spanish, while also encouraging children to be confident, independent, while developing fine motor skills and oral language.

 Meet Ms. Lorena, Lead Montessori Guide